Classical Communications with Indefinite Causal Order for $N$ completely depolarizing channels: Introduction

-{\it Introduction.--} In classical information theory, it is assumed that the states which carries information are deterministic, and the information carriers, such as the channels, are used in definite configuration in space as well as in time \cite{shannon1948,cover1991}.
-However, physical systems obeys principle of quantum theory and it offers resources which were not available in former theory.
-These unique resources can be harnessed to achieve communication which were impossible in classical information theory \cite{Bennett_1999, PhysRevA.72.012338, PhysRevLett.94.230501}.
+In classical information theory, it is assumed that the information carries are deterministic, and the transmission lines are used in a definite configuration in space as well as in fixed time \cite{shannon1948,cover1991}.
+However, physical systems obey principles of quantum theory and they offer resources which are not available in its classical counterpart.
+These unique resources can be harnessed to achieve communication protocols which are impossible in classical information theory \cite{Bennett_1999, PhysRevA.72.012338, PhysRevLett.94.230501}.
 These findings led to a complete revolution in quantum information theory \cite{nielsen2002,wilde_2017}.
-Still, quantum information theory assumes that the information carriers, such as the channels, maintain a specific order in space and time.
-However, quantum theory allows the configurations where channels itself are in superposition \cite{PhysRevLett.64.2965, PhysRevLett.91.067902}.
-Moreover, recently, it was realized that the superposition can exist in the order of channels in time also, in a scenario known as Indefinite Causal Order or quantum SWITCH \cite{Hardy_2007, Oreshkov_2012, PhysRevA.92.042124, PhysRevLett.121.090503, Oreshkov_2019}.
-In quantum SWITCH, the relative order of the two channels are indefinite, and gives rise to quantum advantages in reducing communication complexity \cite{PhysRevLett.117.100502, PhysRevLett.122.120504}, channel discrimination \cite{PhysRevA.86.040301, Frey2019} and computing \cite{PhysRevA.88.022318}.
-Moreover, quantum switch has been experimentally realized \cite{procopio2015, Rubino_2017}, suggesting that the notion is not just a theoretical possibility.
+Still, quantum information theory assumes that the channels maintain a specific order in space and time.
+However, quantum theory allows the configurations where channels themselves are in superposition \cite{PhysRevLett.64.2965, PhysRevLett.91.067902}.
+Moreover, recently, it was realised that the superposition can exist also in the order of channels in time, in a scenario known as Indefinite Causal Order or quantum SWITCH \cite{Hardy_2007, Oreshkov_2012, PhysRevA.92.042124, PhysRevLett.121.090503, Oreshkov_2019}.
+In quantum SWITCH, the relative order of the two channels is indefinite, and gives rise to quantum advantages in reducing communication complexity \cite{PhysRevLett.117.100502, PhysRevLett.122.120504}, improving channel discrimination \cite{PhysRevA.86.040301, Frey2019} and quantum computing \cite{PhysRevA.88.022318}.
+Moreover, several proposals for an experimental realization of a quantum SWITCH has been actually build and tested \cite{procopio2015, Rubino_2017}, suggesting that the notion is not just a theoretical possibility.